ParkerRobb/Zettelkasten-export-resources/Multilingual writing in Markdown for Pandoc LaTeX export.md

 Specifying fonts for each language/script can be done in one of several ways:
-1. Give a map of Babel language names and associated fonts in Pandoc options[^7] in a separate options template loaded via the `-d`/`--defaults` Pandoc option:[^13]
+1. Give a map of Babel language names and associated fonts via Pandoc options[^7] in a separate options template loaded via the `-d`/`--defaults` Pandoc option:[^13]
 ```yaml
 babelfonts:
  hebrew: libertinus
  polytonicgreek: libertinus
 ```
-2. Use the `\babelfont` LaTeX command to specify fonts for each language[^6] in a separate `.tex` file loaded with the `-H`/`--include-in-header` Pandoc option.[^14] This method allows control over individual font settings, and allows associating a font with entire scripts, not just individual languages.
+2. Use the `\babelfont` LaTeX command to specify fonts for each language[^6] in a separate `.tex` file loaded with the `-H`/`--include-in-header` Pandoc option.[^14] This method allows control over individual font settings, and allows associating a font with scripts, not just individual languages.

-[^6]: Bezos, 24; Overleaf
+[^6]: Bezos, 24; Overleaf, “Babel”
 [^7]: MacFarlane, 48
-[^14]: They can also be specified in the `header-includes` metadata variable, but this variable is overwritten by the content of any file specified using the `-H` option.
+[^14]: They could also be specified in the `header-includes` metadata variable, but this variable is overwritten by the content of any file specified using the `-H` option.

 The `babel-header-includes.tex` file in this repository already includes serif (`rm`) and sans-serif (`sf`) font associations for Hebrew and Greek scripts.[^Libertinus]
-*Automatic typesetting in Greek requires Pandoc v3.2 and above due to propagation of a [bugfix](https://github.com/jgm/pandoc/issues/9698) in that version.*
+*Automatic typesetting of Polytonic Greek in particular requires Pandoc v3.2 and above due to propagation of a [bugfix](https://github.com/jgm/pandoc/issues/9698) in that version.*

-[^Libertinus]: Hebrew and Greek are set to use the Libertinus font family (https://github.com/alerque/libertinus; https://tug.org/FontCatalogue/libertinusserif/).
+[^Libertinus]: Hebrew and Greek are configured to use the Libertinus font family (https://github.com/alerque/libertinus; https://tug.org/FontCatalogue/libertinusserif/).
 Libertinus was originally forked from,